Zoe-Pi/Zoe-Pi/README.md

 - 👋 Hi, I’m @Zoe-Pi
 - 👀 I’m interested in ...
 I do not know yet.
 - 🌱 I’m currently learning stuff in grade 5.
-- 💞️ I’m looking to collaborate on playing tacks on the local playground.
+- 💞️ I’m looking to collaborate on playing Freeze-Tag on the local playground.
 - 📫 How to reach me: talk to my daddy and/or sister (they are a bit older than me, and I am still a minor).

 <!---